German EU election results ramp up pressure on Merkel's coalition | DW | 26.05.2019

 Other German politicians acknowledged that she was probably right: The climate crisis had been the major issue in the campaign, and they had failed to take a clear line.

-The SPD's leading candidate Katarina Barley, like SPD Finance Minister Olaf Scholz, admitted that her party had perhaps not been well-prepared on that front.
+The SPD's leading candidate Katarina Barley, admitted that her party had perhaps not been well-prepared on that front.
 Nevertheless, Barley told her followers, "I gave everything I could, I couldn't do anymore," to a long and emotional round of applause.

 The European election will also bring a minor reshuffle in Merkel's Cabinet, with Justice Minister Barley announcing in advance that she would step down after the election to take up her seat in the European Parliament.